dburr/opml2html/README.md

 I frequently contribute product reviews to the [NosillaCast][NC], a "technology geek podcast with an EVER so slight Macintosh bias" put out by my friend [Allison Sheridan][ALLISON].
-She insists that reviews must be submitted in both audio as well as text form, so that people who use screen readers (those with limited or no vision) can still read the show notes.
+She insists that reviews must be submitted in both audio as well as text form, so that those with disabilities can still play along.
 Being a low vision user myself, I applaud this decision.

 When working on a writing project of any length, I always use the [Omni Group][OMNI] excellent [OmniOutliner][OO] to organize my thoughts, so I figured that once I've organized my outline to